 Autistic people and their families tell us they are more likely to take part in research if they feel their needs are met and their views are listened to.
-We are working with University College London (UCL) to create and test autistic Research Passports.
+We are working with Centre for Research in Autism and Education (CRAE) at University College London (UCL) to create and test Research Passports for autistic people.
 These passports will be digital records that people can use to share their personal needs and experiences before taking part in research projects.

 Explaining the need for this project

-Autistic people have told us that not being able to explain their needs can put them off taking part in research.
+Autistic people have said they feel happier aking part in research when they are able to explain their needs.
 Parents and autistic people can also feel forced to drop out of trials if their needs are not met by researchers.

 We need to find an easy way that people can share their needs and experiences.
 We want everyone to feel they can take part in research.
-We also need people to join and stay in trials until the end so that the research is a success.
-A research passport will help researchers, autistic people and families to communicate with each other better.
+We also need people to take part in research from start to finish so that the research is a success.
+A Research Passport will help researchers, autistic people and families to communicate with each other better.

 The aim of UCL’s proposed project is to develop and test a digital Research Passport.